London Region

 See more about this pub on CAMRA's national web site

-This Greene King owned pub is sited in a quiet road within the suburb of Plaistow, just off Burnt Ash Lane.
-There is a strong community presence and pride in this historic venue, which serves the local area.
+This traditional popular back street pub is sited in a quiet road within the suburb of Plaistow, just off Burnt Ash Lane.
+There is a strong community presence and pride in this historic venue, which serves the local area and is popularly known as "The Fred".

 The present Victorian building was revamped in the 1930s to provide two bars at the front, but the partition between the bars has been removed and the front bar is now one open plan area.
 At one time there must have been an off-sales compartment between the two parts, as indicated by the double doorway at the front of the building.
-There is also a back bar, distinct in its 1930s design, with a glazed advertising pane.
+There was also a back bar, distinct in its 1930s design, with a glazed advertising pane.
+This still retains the original blue tiled fireplaces at either end of the bar.

 Listed under the CAMRA London Pubs Group (on their London Local Inventory) as having an interior of local historic interest.